The Genealogy Gems Podcast

 In this episode, Lisa celebrates Canada’s 150th anniversary with Claire Banton from Library and Archives Canada.
 You’ll also hear how Lisa will be marking another anniversary in 2017: the 10th year of this Genealogy Gems podcast.

 More episode highlights:

 Lisa Louise Cooke uses and recommends RootsMagic family history software.
-From within RootsMagic, you can search historical records on FamilySearch.org, Findmypast.com and MyHeritage.com.
-By the end of 2016, RootsTech will be fully integrated with Ancestry.com, too: you’ll be able to sync your RootsMagic trees with your Ancestry.com trees and search records on the site.
+From within RootsMagic, you can search WebHints on FamilySearch.org, Findmypast.com and MyHeritage.com.
+Soon RootsMagic will also be able to search records and even sync your tree with Ancestry.com, too.

 Keep your family history research, photos, tree software files, videos and all other computer files safely backed up with Backblaze, the official cloud-based computer backup system for Lisa Louise Cooke’s Genealogy Gems.
 Learn more at http://www.backblaze.com/Lisa.

 Remember the YouTube success story from Genealogy Gems Podcast episode 198?
 Gay as a young woman attended a dedication ceremony for the saline water treatment in Freeport, Texas?and with Lisa’s tips she found video footage on YouTube.

 Gay wrote back to send us more about that, including this page from her diary that day and this news clipping.
 Check out the news clipping to see why that plant was so important, Pres.
 John F. Kennedy gave the dedication speech.
 (See what newspapers can tell you?!)

 Click here to learn how to turn family stories and artifacts like these into videos to share with relatives.